-As easy as it all sounds, issues surrounding privacy, safety, fear of coming on too strong and the sheer volume of people using these sites can be so overwhelming that many are deterred from pursuing it as a possible dating avenue.
+As easy as it all sounds, issues surrounding privacy, safety, fear of coming on too strong, and the sheer volume of people using these social media sites can be so overwhelming that many are deterred from pursuing it as a possible dating avenue.

 Lucky for you I’m here from Dating with Dignity with some tips to help you navigate these sites toward a potential mate!

 When it comes to social media, safety is a valid concern.
 I mean, who hasn’t squirmed over an awkward “Catfish” reveal of who some poor lovestruck girl has REALLY been talking to online?